MicrosoftDocs/microsoft-salescopilot-docs/articles/eap-faq.md

 ## How do I try Copilot for Sales?

 Please check Microsoft Admin Message Center.
 You should have received a message in the message center with a link to activate a one-time access code.
 Only a global administrator or billing administrator can redeem the access code.
-Follow the instruction guide to learn how to use the code.
+[Learn how to use the code](eap-redeem-license.md)

 ## What is the access code?

 The code is a one-time use code that must be redeemed in 60 days and expires on May 15, 2024.
-The global or billing administrator must follow the steps in the instruction guide accurately, as the redemption process can only be attempted once.
+The global or billing administrator must follow the steps in the [instruction guide](eap-redeem-license.md) accurately, as the redemption process can only be attempted once.
 This is your unique code, do not share the link with anyone else.

 ## Who can activate the access code?

 Only the global administrator or billing administrator can activate the access code.
-If you are not the global or billing administrator, do not click on the link.
+If you are not the global or billing administrator, do not select the link.
 You must find your global tenant or billing administrator.
-Follow the instruction guide to deploy correctly.
+Follow the [instruction guide](eap-redeem-license.md) to deploy correctly.

 ## How can I find my global administrator?